vishalsingh2972/NamasteJS-Notes/Notes/10-Closures.md

 ### Uses of Closure

+- Module Design Pattern,
+-  Currying,
-Module Design Pattern, Currying, Functions like once(fun that can be run only once), memoize, maintaining state in async world, setTimeout, iterators...
+-  Functions like once(fun that can be run only once),
+-  memoize,
+-  maintaining state in async world,
+-  setTimeout,
+-  iterators
+-  and many more...